icanbwell/fhir-server/code_generation.md

 This reads the `src/graphs/patient/everything.json` file and generates the following file:
 `src/graphs/patient/generated.non_clinical_resources_fields.json`

+### 7. Validation schema in `src/fhir/generator/json`

+This is run by the command `make schema`.

+This runs `src/fhir/generator/generate_schema.py`.

+It generates `src/fhir/generator/json/fhir-generated.schema.json` file used for resources validation.

+### 8. Resource field types in `src/fhir/generator/json`

+This is run by the command `make resourceFieldTypes`.

+This runs `src/fhir/generator/generate_resource_fields_type.py`.

+It reads `src/fhir/generator/xsd/definitions.xml/profiles-resources.xml` file and generates `src/fhir/generator/json/fhir-generated.field-types.json` file used for getting field types while making queries.

 ## FHIR Schema files used

 The generator uses the following files: